attila-petho/Dots_WideNeuralNetwork/README.md

 ## Training Results

 We trained the models for 200 episodes with 1000 steps long episodes.
-This particular length was chosen because it gives enough time for the agents to collect most of the 100 dots placed in the environment and also chase each other.
+This particular length was chosen because it gives enough time for the agents to collect most of the 100 dots placed in the environment and also to chase each other.

 We can see that the red agent started off eating the other agent, and after that the mean scores were steadily rising throughout the training for both agents.
 The red agent has more frequent spikes in its scores which indicates that it successfully ate its opponent more times than the other way around, which is what we expected.
 However after around a hundred episodes the yellow agent also started to realize that it could win the game by collecting enough dots and then attacking the red player.